EruditeCoder/EruditeCoder/README.md

 # Hi there 👋

-🌟 **I'm a self-driven Software Engineer with 7+ years of experience** specializing in fullstack development, cloud computing, AI/ML/LLMs/GenAI, and system & software design.
-Excelling in thinking about problems in different dimensions.
+🌟 **Software Engineer and problem solver with 7+ years of experience** in fullstack development, cloud computing, and system & software design

 📍🌴 Based in Florida | ✉️ [Email Me](mailto:marcosaleman.developer@gmail.com) | 🔗 [LinkedIn](https://www.linkedin.com/in/aleman-marcos/)